mhannum72/mylunch/README.md

 todo
 ====

+* Wait until the first carousel image is loaded before displaying popup

+* Binary search for picinfo rather than scan

+* If the top picture of the carousel has been deleted, the grid page should start using the next picture.
+If no pictures are left, the grid page should use the nomeal image.

+* Maybe the arrows should only appear if you hover over that side of the picture .. this shouldn't be a difficult change

+* Rename easing algorithm & encapsulate it within carousel

 * Make the pictures on the editmeals page more even

 * Maybe make sure the pictures are added in timestamp order?